mollanegash/mollanegash/README.md

 I focus on building backend systems that reflect real-world production architecture patterns used in enterprise and cloud environments.

+Designed as production-grade backend system demonstrating distributed system patterns used in enterprise environments.

 ---

 ## 💡 Core Expertise